AngelBrindha/Pandemic-Management-System/README.md

 2. About --> Next you have to know about our service.

-3. Contact --> In contact section, You will know how to contact us and give your credentials and give your queries in it.
+3. Contact --> In contact , You will know how to contact us and give your details and  queries in it.

 4. Sign up --> First you have to create your account with us.